If you’re looking to dispose of hazardous business waste, you must ensure that you operate within the law and protect the public and the environment.

 Taking the construction industry as an example, here are some of the classifications building waste might need.

 The simplest way to get through this step is to retain the services of a waste consultant, like our experts at Inspire Waste Management.
-They keep abreast of all the latest regulations and understand the classification process.
+We keep abreast of all the latest regulations and understand the classification process.

 2. Ensure it is stored in accordance with the hazardous waste regulations.